Exception for Safety Reasons

 132. The Minister shall monitor sites selected by the Minister that are used for disposal or incineration at sea.

-133. (1) When issuing a Canadian permit or varying any of its conditions, the Minister shall publish the text of the permit or the varied condition, as the case may be, in the Environmental Registry.
+133. (1) When issuing a Canadian permit or varying any of its conditions or renewing a permit issued under subsection 127(1), the Minister shall publish the text of the permit, the varied condition or the renewed permit, as the case may be, in the Environmental Registry.

 Marginal note:Publication before disposal or loading